 After you create a Xcode project for iOS app development, you must wonder about the files under the project folder.
-And besides that, you also do not know one Xcode project can have multiple target ( a target is something like a child project ).
+And besides that, you also do not know one Xcode project can have multiple targets, one target defines a series of build related settings information ( for example target deployment iOS version, target device etc) for the iOS app.
+And you can define multiple targets in one Xcode project to create multiple iOS app with different build settings data.
 This article will introduce all those you care.
 If you are a very beginner, please read iOS Swift Hello World Example.

 1. Xcode Project & Target Introduction.